Accounting

 ACCT 804 Legal and Professional Responsibilities in Accounting (Units: 3)

 Prerequisite: Restricted to graduate Business, SF State Scholars Accounting, and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

-ACCT 807 Seminar in Accounting Information Systems and Cybersecurity Reporting (Units: 3)
+ACCT 807 Seminar in Accounting Information Systems (Units: 3)

-Prerequisites: Restricted to either graduate Business students with a grade of B- or better in BUS 780; or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisites: Restricted to either graduate Business students with a grade of B- or better in ACCT 780, or SF State Scholars Accounting and Certificate in Accounting students.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 808 International Accounting (Units: 3)